abrahamrhoffman/logflip/README.md

 <h2>Why Logflip?</h2>

 Logflip is a logrotate replacement.
-If you have used logrotate in the past, then you know how effective it can be.
-However, logrotate starts to break
+If you have used logrotate in the past,<br>
+then you know how effective it can be.
+However, logrotate starts to break  <br>
 down once you need to run it more than daily.
-This is because logrotate is old.
-The original creators didn't take into account that logs could grow at a rate of hundreds of megabytes per second.
-Or maybe the designer just
+This is because logrotate is <br>
+old.
+The original creators didn't take into account that logs could grow at<br>
+a rate of hundreds of megabytes per second.
+Or maybe the designer just     <br>
 didn't have a need to rotate any faster.
-Regardless, with the advent of
+Regardless, with the advent of    <br>
-Cloud, Engineers and Operations teams have a critical need to rotate logs
+Cloud, Engineers and Operations teams have a critical need to rotate logs  <br>
-as quickly as possible under specific conditions.
+as quickly as possible under specific conditions.                          <br>

 <h2>Logflip Usage</h2>
 Logflip is easy.
 It installs itself.